dschnare/mustachepp/Readme.md

 First thing's first, learn [Mustache](http://mustache.github.com/mustache.5.html).
 Mustache is a simple yet powerful logic-less templating syntax.
 Since Mustache++ is a superset of Mustache all techniques and knowledage transfer to Mustache++ one-to-one.

 Next, learn the extensions.
-Mustache++ provides several extensions to Mustache in a way that maintains 100% backward compatability.
+Mustache++ provides several extensions to Mustache in a way that maintains 100% backward compatability with Mustache.js.

-## Decendant and Root Context
+## Decendant Context and Root Context

 You can prefix your property paths with `:` to move down one context.